Ken Starr, whose probe led to Clinton impeachment, dies

 Associated Press

-Ken Starr, a former federal appellate judge and a prominent attorney whose criminal investigation of Bill Clinton led to the president’s impeachment and put Starr at the center of one of the country’s most polarizing debates of the 1990s, has died at age 76, his family said Tuesday.
+Ken Starr, a former federal appellate judge and a prominent attorney whose criminal investigation of Bill Clinton led to the president’s impeachment, has died at age 76, his family said Tuesday.

 Starr died at a hospital Tuesday of complications from surgery, according to his former colleague, attorney Mark Lanier.
 He said Starr had been hospitalized in an intensive care unit in Houston for about four months.